Activity measures of dynamical systems over non-archimedean fields: The activity measure vs. the boundedness locus

-Now we consider the bounded locus of a given critical point, which is a higher-degree analogue of Mandelbrot set: for any $d$, $V$ and $c$ as above.
-Define
+We consider the boundedness locus of a given critical point, which is a higher-degree analogue of Mandelbrot set: for any pair $(f,c)$ considered above, define

+\begin{rmk} Consider the family of quadratic polynomials $f_t(z)=z^2+t$ ($t\in\affan$).
+In this case, the point $0$ is the unique critical point for any $t$ and we have the boundedness locus, i.e.\ the ``Mandelbrot set"

+This set is, in non-arhimedean case, actually, just the closed unit disc (for details, see Section \ref{quad}).
+The above $\mathcal{M}_{f,c}$ is, hence, despite with slightly different parametrization, can be seen as some sort of higher degree generalization of the Mandelbrot set. \end{rmk}

-Assume that the set $\mathcal{M}_{d,V,c}$ is a non-empty bounded set of the parameter space.
-In this case we have the following: \begin{prop}\textit{ The activity measure $\mu_{(f,c)}$ is a strictly positive finite Radon measure. }\end{prop} \begin{proof} The function $h_{(f,c)}$ is defined as a non-constant function on $V$ since$h_{(f,c)}(t)=0$ for any $t$ on the boundedness locus $\mathcal{M}_{d,V,c}$ and $h_{(f,c)}>0$ for any $t$ on the non-boundedness locus $\pran\setminus\mathcal{M}_{d,V,c}$ by definition and we assume that the both sets are non-empty.
+From now on, we assume that the set $\mathcal{M}_{f,c}$ is a non-empty bounded set of the parameter space $V$.
+This condition is not extremely strong, as we discuss in Section \ref{bddcond}.
+In this case we have the following: \begin{prop}\textit{ If $\mathcal{M}_{f,c}$ is non-empty, the activity measure $\mu_{(f,c)}$ is a strictly positive finite Radon measure. }\end{prop}

+\begin{proof} The function $h_{(f,c)}$ is defined as a non-constant function on $V$ since $h_{(f,c)}(t)=0$ for any $t$ on the boundedness locus $\mathcal{M}_{f,c}$ and $h_{(f,c)}>0$ for any $t$ on the non-boundedness locus $\pran\setminus\mathcal{M}_{f,c}$ by definition and since we assume that the both sets are non-empty.
 We have thus the activity measure is a strictly positive finite Radon measure.
 Indeed, If the activity measure $\mu_{(f,c)}$ is zero measure, the function $h_{(f,c)}$ should be constant since every harmonic function on $\affan$ is constant. \end{proof} The relation between this set and the activity measure is the following: